If you are in a management position or aiming to get into one, you'll have heard about the 5 performance objectives.

 For a manufacturing company, flexibility would allow you to adapt to a customer’s orders on the fly.
 If you are all of a sudden unable to have incoming shipments of raw material (perhaps due to a global pandemic), can you still make enough products to complete a purchase order?

 To read more about the 5 performance objectives, we suggest you pick up an introductory business textbook.
 We chose Operations Management 7th Edition by Slack, Brandon-Jones and Johnston (2013).
 You can find it here.
-A business coach can help you identify what the performance objectives are for your business.
+A business coach near me can help you identify what the performance objectives are for your business.

 Related: What is performance coaching?